 Begin by identifying the requisite format for your transcript.
 Formats vary based on context and need, including verbatim, edited, and intelligent transcripts.
 Each type demands distinct formatting rules that enhance readability and serve specific purposes.

 - Verbatim Transcripts: Capture every word, pause, and sound (e.g., coughs or laughs).
 Use a straightforward font such as Times New Roman size 12 for clarity.
+Include timestamps at regular intervals and mark all non-verbal cues in brackets.

 - Edited Transcripts: Focus on readability while maintaining the essence of spoken content.
 Edit out filler words and correct grammatical errors without altering meaning.